 Instead of risking another showcase with CBS, Guercio cut a demo of CTA, and when it began to get notice in the industry, CBS president Clive Davis reversed the decision of the West Coast executives and signed the group.
 Seven months after arriving in California, almost two years since they had come together in Parazaider's apartment, and after more than a cumulative half century of playing and practicing, the seven members of Chicago Transit Authority finally were given a chance to show the world what they could do.

-But instead of reaching into the second album for a third single, Columbia and Chicago decided to try to re-stimulate interest in the first album, and succeeded.
-The group's next single was "Does Anybody Really Know What Time It Is?" which became their third Top 10 hit in a row by the start of 1971.
-Ironically, Chicago's belated singles success cost the group its "underground" following.
+Instead of reaching into the second album for a third single, Columbia and Chicago decided to try to re-stimulate interest in the first album, and succeeded.
+The group's next single was "Does Anybody Really Know What Time It Is?", which became their third Top 10 hit in a row by the start of 1971.
+Ironically, Chicago's belated singles success cost the group its underground following.
 "All of a sudden," Loughnane recalls, "people started saying we sold out.
 The same music!
 Exactly the same songs!"

 Though Chicago had made previous visits to Europe and the Far East, it embarked on its first full-scale world tour in February 1972.
 The high point of the tour was in Japan, where Chicago recorded another live album that was so superior to the Carnegie Hall album, there's really no comparison.
 "The Japanese hooked up two eight-track machines together to make 16 tracks," notes Parazaider.
 "The sound was excellent."